 S-r-m-P-d-S

-An enchanting morning raga, matching the swara set of ‘Bhupali komal re/dha’ (or ‘Shobhawari komal re’), described by Tanarang as “essentially an epitome of bhakti and karuna…straightforward, and can be freely expanded in all three octaves”.
-While audav at its core, some renditions may include shades of shuddha Ga in avroh, bringing hints of a Bhairav-ang – and Kumar Gandharva’s unconventional take also features varied use of both Ga and Ni.
-Also refer to a concise demo by Ajoy Chakraborty, a superb performance by Kedar Bodas (below), and a captivating bandish by Ramrang (“describing Shiva’s visit to Brindavan to see the baby Krishna.
-The text verbalises the Great Yogi’s response to an apprehensive Jashoda”).
-Generally considered distinct to Gunakri, despite considerable overlap – with their basic SrmPdS scale shape also forming an exact Ga-murchana of Kaushik Dhwani – and approximating the ‘In / Miyakobushi‘ mode of Japanese court music.
+An enchanting morning raga, matching the swara set of ‘Bhupali komal re/dha’ (or ‘Shobhawari komal re’), described by Tanarang as “an epitome of bhakti and karuna…straightforward, and expandable in all three octaves”.
+While audav at its core, multivariate forms of the raga are in existence: some include shades of shuddha Ga in avroh (bringing hints of Bhairav), and Kumar Gandharva’s ever-unconventional take also features varied use of both Ga and Ni – while Aarshin Karande‘s rendition of a Sufi-infused bandish exemplifies an older Jogiya-ang interpretation from the Mewati tradition.
+Also refer to a concise demo by Ajoy Chakraborty, a superb performance by Kedar Bodas (transcribed below), and a captivating bandish by Ramrang (“describing Shiva’s visit to Brindavan to see baby Krishna, the text verbalises the great Yogi’s response to an apprehensive Jashoda”).
+Generally considered distinct to Gunakri, despite considerable overlap – with their basic SrmPdS scale shape also being a murchana of Kaushik Dhwani, Amritvarshini, and Japaniya – as well as approximating a common form of the ‘In / Miyakobushi‘ mode of Japanese court music.
+Compare to other members of the Bhairav raganga.

 Search | Glossary | Tags